Mumbai: Dead man's autopsy conducted after nine hours

-A police ferried the unidentified body, found at 8.30 am, twice between St George and JJ Hospital for the post-mortem as the doctors at each hospital referred them to the other; autopsy was finally conducted at 5.45 pm
+Cops ferried unidentified body, found at 8.30 am on Wednesday, twice between St George and JJ Hospital as doctors at each hospital referred them to the other; autopsy was finally conducted at 5.45 pm

 Miscommunication between two post-mortem centres of the city resulted in a staggering 9-hour delay in conducting the post-mortem of a man whose body was washed ashore at Sassoon Dock early last morning.